translate/pootle/docs/server/upgrading.rst

   <installation#hardware_requirements>` for the newer version.

-* Always make backups of all your translation files (your whole :setting:`PODIRECTORY`).
+* Always make backups of all your translation files (your whole :setting:`POOTLE_TRANSLATION_DIRECTORY`).
 Use the :djadmin:`sync_stores` command to synchronize to disk all your translation files before making any backup.

 * Also backup your settings, to avoid losing any settings customization.